- Reference Number: HEY-484/2016

 If you or your carer needs information about your health and well-being and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.

-This advice sheet was produced by the Orthopaedic Department, Hull and East Yorkshire Hospitals NHS Trust and will be reviewed in May 2019.
+This advice sheet was produced by the Orthopaedic Department, Hull University Teaching Hospitals NHS Trust and will be reviewed in May 2019.